TrendingTechnology/larua/README.md

 To make full use of this theme you need at least version **0.11.7** as that's the version where it's currently tested on.
 You also need to enable the Ghost API in the Ghost Dashboard -> Labs -> Ghost API.

 # Tested on:
-The theme is tested on Microsoft Edge <Creators Update>, Microsoft Edge <Creators Update> (Mobile), Chrome 58 (mobile) and Firefox 53.0.2.
+The theme is tested on Microsoft Edge <Creators Update>, Microsoft Edge <Creators Update> (Mobile), Chrome 58 (mobile), Firefox 53.0.2 and Internet Explorer 11.

 # Customization - partials
 ## Comments